getcarina/getcarina.com/landing-pages/2016-05-25-carina-contest.md

 1. We'll give you a ticket to be entered into the draw for a Parrot Bebop quadcopter
  * The drawing is on Wednesday, June 1st @ 4:15PM
- * You must be present to win.
+ * You must be present to win

 ![Parrot Bebop quadcopter]({% asset_path contest/bebop.jpg %})